pyomeca/bioptim/README.md

 ### Class: BiorbdModel

-The `BiorbdModel` class is a wrapper around the `biorbd.Model` class.
+The `BiorbdModel` class is implementating a BioModel of the biorbd dynamics library.
 Some methods may not be interfaced yet, it is accessible through:
 ```python
 bio_model = BiorbdModel("path/to/model.bioMod")
 bio_model.marker_names  # for example returns the marker names